openbaton/docs/docs/vnf-package.md

 This page provides more information about the first option, while more information about the second option are given in this [tutorial][csar-onboarding].

+**Important note:** in case your scripts are available publicly on GitHub, you may not need the creation of a specific VNF package, but you can just refer them in the VNFD as part of the
+*vnfPackageLocation* parameter

 # Overview

 A VNF Package is a tar-archive containing all the information required for managing the lifecycle of a VNF.
 First step is to build the archive which then can be onboarded to the NFVO.